robertdj/renv-docker/README.md

 So my problem is how to build self-contained Docker images *fast*, that is, using a cache.

+A nice side-effect of installing packages in the manner described here is that it is easy to include packages from private CRANs requiring authentication.
+More details are provided later.

 # A solution

 The aforementioned article from {renv}'s website suggests not installing packages in the image, but on the host and then allow a container created from the image to mount {renv}'s cache on the host when it runs.